 My recommendation is to master the three basic camera dials (Aperture, Shutter Speed, ISO) since these will have the biggest impact on your final image.
 Learning the basic camera buttons and wheels and what they do is important, so go beyond the theory and put them into practice, it’s the best way to understand them!

-If you want to have a better understanding of camera settings, check out our specific camera settings articles and, if you have any questions, feel free to leave them in the comments!
+If you want to have a better understanding of camera settings, check out our specific camera settings articles (or download our PDF photography basics guide) and, if you have any questions, feel free to leave them in the comments!